-- A significant deterioration in cash flow is projected. - The value of assets granted as security for the borrowings is declining. - The entity has breached the terms of borrowing covenants, or there are indications of potential breaches. - A8-15.
+- A8-13.
+As described in A-10, in certain circumstances, the auditor may decide that it is necessary to obtain confirmations of the existence and terms of borrowing facilities and make an assessment of the intentions of those providing the facilities when, for example: - Headroom between the financial resources required and available to the entity is marginal. - The entity is dependent on borrowing facilities shortly due for renewal. - Correspondence between the lender and the entity indicates that the last renewal of facilities was agreed with difficulty, or that, since the last review of facilities, the lender has imposed additional conditions as a prerequisite for continued lending. - A significant deterioration in cash flow is projected. - The value of assets granted as security for the borrowings is declining. - The entity has breached the terms of borrowing covenants, or there are indications of potential breaches. - A8-14.
 Some finance providers may be reluctant to confirm to an entity or their auditor that borrowing facilities will be renewed.
 This situation may extend to entities with a profitable business and relatively small borrowing requirements.
 The lack of a positive confirmation from a finance provider does not in and of itself provide evidence of a material uncertainty related to going concern.
 However, if the auditor concludes that confirmation of the facilities are being refused for reasons that are specific to the entity's circumstances, the auditor considers the significance of this and, where appropriate, discusses with management whether there are alternative strategies or sources of financing that may mitigate events or conditions that, individually or collectively, may cast significant doubt on the entity's ability to continue as a going concern.